Microsoft teases new Surface for tomorrow, July 10

 "Where will Surface go next?"
-We're not sure "where," but we've got a pretty good idea "when" thanks to this tweet.
-Microsoft didn't immediately reply to a request for comment.
+We're not sure "where," but we've got a pretty good idea "when", thanks to this tweet.

 But we may also know what Microsoft is announcing, too, thanks to a variety of recent leaks.
 Bloomberg reported in May that the company was planning low-cost Surface tablets to compete with Apple's iPad, and next we heard from WinFuture that the device might use Intel's lower-cost Pentium chips.